 “We are excited to partner on this first-of-its-kind career pathways event,” said David Horn, Greenville ENC Alliance Director of Investor and Community Relations.
 “All three of our public education institutions are coming together with top employers from the area to help job seekers discover great career opportunities available locally and get information on the education and certifications necessary to take advantage of these wonderful opportunities.”

 Kelly Andrews, Executive Director of Pitt County Economic Development, says the fair demonstrates local leaders “recognize the importance of both developing a skilled workforce and connecting that workforce to career opportunities” in Pitt County.

 “That connection can be made at the ‘Better Skills, Better Jobs’ job fair, which will provide a forum to connect the current and emerging workforce with available education and training assets, as well as local employers ready to hire,” Andrews said.

-As a leader in workforce development in eastern North Carolina, PCC offers degrees, diplomas and certificates in more than 60 job-ready programs to help individuals advance professionally.
-Rouse noted that many those programs, including business, computers, biotechnology and health sciences, provide skills sought by the region’s top employers.
+As a leader in workforce development in eastern North Carolina, PCC offers degrees, diplomas, and certificates in more than 60 job-ready programs to help individuals advance professionally.
+Rouse noted that many of those programs, including business, computers, biotechnology, and health sciences, provide skills sought by the region’s top employers.